motianyi/CCC-Assignment2/ansible/README.md

     - run“couch-push” script, which pushes the compiled documents to our couchdb database on MRC instances.

 ## Deploy twitter harvester
+The twitter harvest can be deployed by pulling image from docker hub.
+Login to MRC instance and using the following commands:

 ## Creating instances for webserver and data analyzer